chapman-cs510-2017f/cw-03-cw-03-alyandseong/README.md

 1. **Catching and throwing exceptions were very good practice, because it saves the program from being broken.**
 1. **Reusing the fibonacci function with module import was a good practice.
 We code less and organize a program more manageable.**
 1. **Using __main__ environment helps the program be more robust, because it encapsulates variables, attributes, method inside the script itself.**
+1. **It was useful to be able to move a file to a backup file if the file you would like to create already exists. **
 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: